NMillard/EfCoreDDDBasics/readme.md

 ```

 ## Configuring the domain models in EF Core
 Again, this is a wall of code.
-But, I'll show excatly how you can configure EF Core to use domain models that don't have any infrastructure concerns baked into them.
+But, I'll show exactly how you can configure EF Core to use domain models that don't have any infrastructure concerns baked into them.

 ```csharp
 public class AuthorConfig : IEntityTypeConfiguration<Author> {